garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 ## Diapers
 Full diapers are used almost entirely as a punishment.
 They are similar to pull-ups except they are thicker and more absorbent (enough to absorb five or six wettings), and are taped up.
 Inmates may not ask to go to the bathroom or to have an accident while wearing diapers; instead, they must announce that they have wet or soiled themselves *after* doing so.
 They will not be punished for having an "actual" accident, merely berated as if they were an infant who wasn't ready for big-girl panties.
 # Cleanup
 An inmate who has wet or soiled her panties is required to continue to wear her soaked or loaded panties until given permission by an authority to change.
-Except in rare instances, an inmate will not be granted permission to change her own panties, and she will be severely punished if she attempts to do so without permission.
+Except in rare instances, an inmate will not be granted permission to change her own panties, and she will be given serious punishment if she attempts to do so without permission.

 ## Asking permission
 A wet or soiled inmate must ask an authority for permission to get a change, saying whether she is wet or soiled or both.
 The authority can agree to change the inmate, refuse to allow her to change, require her to wait, or require the inmate to perform any task in order to get permission to change.
 It is customary for inmates to be required to sexually gratify someone, either the authority themselves or another authority or student, to get permission.
 The authority may also allow another authority or a student to change the inmate, or have the other person supply their own requirements to grant the change of panties.